Vickismartw123/King-V1/README.md

 The WhatsApp Bot KING_V1 is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the WhatsApp Bot Toxxic Md to enhance your conversations and make your WhatsApp experience more interesting!
+Enjoy the diverse features of the WhatsApp Bot SMARTTECH to enhance your conversations and make your WhatsApp experience more interesting!

 ## Developers: